-You can also visit Pukka Pul, located at about 7 kms from the city.
+You can also visit Pukka Pul, located at about 7 km from the city.
 There is a shrine here which plays venue to several events and therefore, it is very popular with the local people.

 Another must visit offered by Karnal tourism is the Kalandar Shah’s tomb made of pure marble.
 The complex also contains a mosque which is believed to have been built by the Alamgir.
 Then there is the Miran Sahib’s tomb, which also houses a mosque.
-Karnal is also home to several religious sites such as Durga Bhawani Temple and Gurudwara Manji Sahib.
+Karnal is also home to several religious sites, such as Durga Bhawani Temple and Gurudwara Manji Sahib.

 The British too have left their imprints in Karnal.
 You can visit the Karnal Cantonment Church Tower and the Christian cemetery.

-For some peaceful moments, you can head to the Oasis complex, and if your holiday is incomplete without a round of golf, you will find the perfect destination in Karnal golf course.
+For some peaceful moments, you can head to the Oasis Complex and if your holiday is incomplete without a round of golf, you will find the perfect destination in Karnal golf course.

-Karnal tourism offers several scenic places that you can visit including Gogripur, and Taraori.
+Karnal tourism offers several scenic places that you can visit including Gogripur and Taraori.

-How to reach Karnal
+How To Reach Karnal